ImColtonCurtis/LGH3/README.md

     Short and Challenging Minigames: The nanogames are designed to be quick and challenging, requiring you to think fast and act quickly to complete the tasks within seconds.
     One-Word Instructions: The game uses concise one-word instructions to guide you through each nanogame, adding an element of mystery and excitement.
     Contextual Clues: In addition to the instructions, contextual clues are provided to help you figure out how to complete the nanogames, making each level a puzzle to solve.
-    Work in Progress: Let's Get High 3 is still under development, and we are constantly working on adding more nanogames, improving gameplay, and fixing any bugs or issues.
+    Work in Progress: Let's Get High 3 is still under development, and I am constantly working on adding more nanogames, improving gameplay, and fixing any bugs or issues.

 ## Contact Information

-If you have any questions, feedback, or encounter any issues while playing Let's Get High 3, please feel free to contact us at imcoltoncurtis@gmail.com.
+If you have any questions, feedback, or encounter any issues while playing Let's Get High 3, please feel free to contact me at imcoltoncurtis@gmail.com.
 We appreciate your support and are committed to making Let's Get High 3 a fun and enjoyable gaming experience for our players.
 Installation

 ## Feedback and Bug Reporting

 We welcome your feedback and suggestions to help us improve Let's Get High 3.
-If you encounter any bugs or issues while playing the game, please report them to us at imcoltoncurtis@gmail.com.
-Please provide as much detail as possible, including the device you are using, the version of the game, and a description of the issue, so that we can investigate and address it promptly.
+If you encounter any bugs or issues while playing the game, please report them to me at imcoltoncurtis@gmail.com.
+Please provide as much detail as possible, including the device you are using, the version of the game, and a description of the issue, so that I can investigate and address it promptly.

 ## Credits